Anna Kingsford and Helena Blavatsky on the True Ancient Meaning of Satan

 - Lex Talionis, or the Law of Retaliation

 This does not describe Theosophy.
 Now, onto Lucifer.
-The belief that Theosophical doctrines also teach Luciferianism is not only false, but illogical on close reading and within context.
+The belief that Theosophical doctrines also teach LUCIFERIANISM is not only false, but illogical on close reading and within context.
+Such persons care more about devising sensationalist titles, than facts.
 There are several quotations, that were and still remain commonly used to charge Theosophists and H.P.
 Blavatsky with Satanism, secret devil-worship, or promulgating a Luciferianism through a “reinterpretation of Genesis.”
 Lucifer, having no literary existence in Bere’shith, nor the New Testament rids us of the belief, that the occult philosophical interpretation is an untrustworthy one.

 There is a commonly referred to passage in The Secret Doctrine (1888) used to accuse H.P.B. and the Theosophists of being Luciferians and Satanists, which reads: